khorkina/Compare_Articles/replit.md

 ### APIs and Services
 - **Wikipedia API**: Direct client-side calls for article search, language links, and content retrieval
-- **OpenAI API**: Direct browser-to-API calls for GPT-4o article comparison and analysis
+- **OpenRouter.ai API**: Server-side calls to free Llama models for article comparison and analysis
 - **CORS Proxy**: AllOrigins service for bypassing browser CORS restrictions with Wikipedia

 ### Development and Build Tools